 Source: JUST Capital (2023)

-In 2019 the median pay for a worker at this company was US$67,750.
-The CEO was paid 62 times this amount.
+In 2022 the median pay for a worker at this company was US$80,335.
+The CEO was paid 60 times this amount.
 Exorbitant CEO pay is a major contributor to rising inequality.
 CEOs are getting more because of their power to set pay, not because they are increasing productivity or possess specific, high-demand skills.
 The economy would suffer no harm if CEOs were paid less (or taxed more).
 In contrast, the CEO-to-typical-worker compensation ratio was 20-to-1 in 1965 and 58-to-1 in 1989.
-A lower pay ratio could indicate a company is dedicated to creating high-wage jobs and investing in their employees for the company's long-term health.

 California, the UK and Australia have all enacted legislation requiring companies operating within their borders to disclose their efforts to eradicate modern slavery from their operations and supply chains.
 Follow the link to see this company's disclosure statement.